jpivarski/phases/README.md

 ### Realistic use-cases

    * A configuration that is a mutable map before initialization and an immutable map afterward.
-   * A wrapper around a list `Builder` in the data-accumulation phase and a list in the storage and retrieval phase.
+   * A wrapper around a `Vector.Builder` in the data-accumulation phase and a `Vector` in the storage and retrieval phase.
    * Avoiding `null` pointers before some fields can be initialized, or equivalently, avoiding the indirection of `Option[T]` forever after initialization.
    * Optimization schemes that convert collections into Scala `Lists` when most operations are head-prepend/retrieval and Scala `Vectors` when most operations are random access.
 There would be transitions between both states.
+   * Many more; it seems to come up a lot.

 ### Installation